hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Other report IDs with the same structure exist, but I've not observed them in any trace yet.
 Because notifications do not always contain a device ID, I suspect these other reports could be used in this case?

+There are also notifications on other report IDs, whose meaning is yeat to be determined.

 #### Structure of a notification.

 All notifications follow a very simple format: